Connect with others who understand.

 Left untreated, swelling could lead to more serious problems like pain, stiffness, walking difficulties, scarring, infection, or skin ulcers.

-Sometimes, people wonder, “Is facial swelling a sign of heart problems?”
+Sometimes, people with PAH wonder, “Is facial swelling a sign of heart problems?”
 While swelling may not be limited to your face, it can certainly show up there.
 Symptoms such as facial swelling and foot swelling may indicate that your doctor needs to take a look at your heart.

 Many members of myPHteam, the social network for people with pulmonary hypertension, have discussed swelling.
 “Whenever I have swelling in my feet or lower legs, they start to itch,” wrote one member.
 “The itching is so intense that it drives me insane.”